Invoke-Automation/IALogging/docs/Write-LogError.md

 # Write-LogError

 ## SYNOPSIS
-Writes Error to all registerd LoggingChannels.
+Writes Error to all registerd LoggingChannels in the LoggingChannelList.

 ## SYNTAX